 Originally from South Africa, Monique Van Willingh is a musician, educator and advocate for social justice through teacher training and creating spaces of belonging, with cultural humility as the central approach.
-In her position as Director of Master of Arts in Teaching (MAT) Program at Longy School of Music of Bard College, Monique supports the Longy mission of preparing students to make a difference in the world.
-She oversees Longy’s one-year music education credential program in Los Angeles, that focuses on music pedagogy, performance and social justice.

 A graduate of the Sistema Fellows Program at the New England Conservatory of Music in 2013, Monique explored the Venezuelan El Sistema music for social change program model.
 She then completed the Master of Arts in Teaching Degree at Longy School of Music of Bard College situated at the Youth Orchestra LA (YOLA) at Heart of Los Angeles (HOLA) after school youth program site.